 – Any future income loss which you are reasonably likely to suffer as a result of your injuries

 – Any care and assistance you may require from loved ones

-– Any care and assistance you may need which you need to pay for (i.e. housekeeping and lawn mowing)
+– Any care and assistance you may need which you need to pay for (i.e. housekeeping).

-- There are strict time limits that apply to all injury claims.
-As such it is important to ensure that you obtain expert advice from a suitably qualified Queensland Law Society Accredited Specialist Lawyer.
+There are strict time limits that apply to all injury claims.
+As such, it is important to ensure that you obtain expert advice from a suitably qualified Queensland Law Society Accredited Specialist Lawyer.

 When you instruct a law firm to handle your case, you have a right to know about fees that you may be charged in relation to your matter.
 As a result, if you’re looking to proceed with a personal injury claim, you will be provided either a ‘cost agreement’ or a ‘client agreement’.

 Different law firms are likely to reach different agreements with their clients, so it is vital that you read the agreement carefully before you sign it.
 The agreement should also be fully explained to you and it should outline how the case should progress.
 If you’re unsure of anything, you should ask before you sign.

 To protect all parties, there are limits on the fees that solicitors can charge in relation to injury matters.
 There is also a limit on costs that can be recovered from the other side in a small claim, even if you win.

 Many law firms offer an hourly rate on their matters or work for a fixed fee.
 However, we do not believe that these methods are beneficial to clients, which is why we operate on a no win, no fee basis.

 Frequently Asked Questions